lmfit/uncertainties/doc/user_guide.rst

   >>> x = ufloat("0.20")

-Simple math
+Basic math
 -----------

-Calculations can be performed directly, as with simple floats:
+Calculations can be performed directly, as with regular real numbers:

   >>> square = x**2
   >>> print square